apnadkarni/blt/doc/vector.rst

       length of the returned vector is the same as the length of *vecName*.

     **round**\ (*vecName*)
-      Returns the rounded number for each point of the vector.
+      Returns the rounded number for each point of *vecName*.
       The numbers are rounded to the nearest integer, but rounds halfway cases away from zero.
 For example, rounding of 0.5 is 1.0, and rounding of -0.5 is -1.0.

     **sin**\ (*vecName*)
-      Returns the sine function of each number in the vector.
+      Returns the sine function of each number of *vecName*.

     **sinh**\ (*vecName*)
-      Returns the hyperbolic sine function of each number in the vector.
+      Returns the hyperbolic sine function of each number in *vecName*.

     **sqrt**\ (*vecName*)
-      Returns the square root of each floating-point number in the vector.
+      Returns the square root of each floating-point number in *vecName*.
 If the number is a NaN, a NaN is returned.

     **tan**\ (*vecName*)
-      Returns the tangent function of each number in the vector.
+      Returns the tangent function of each number in *vecName*.

     **tanh**\ (*vecName*)
-      Returns the hyperbolic tangent function of each number in the vector.
+      Returns the hyperbolic tangent function of each number in *vecName*.

   The following functions return a single value.

     **adev**\ (*vecName*)
-      Returns the average deviation (defined as the sum of the absolute values of the differences between point and the mean, divided by the length of the vector).
+      Returns the average deviation (defined as the sum of the absolute values of the differences between point and the mean, divided by the length of *vecName*).

     **kurtosis**\ (*vecName*)
-     Returns the degree of peakedness (fourth moment) of the vector.
+     Returns the degree of peakedness (fourth moment) of *vecName*.

     **length**\ (*vecName*)
-     Returns the number of points in the vector.
+     Returns the number of points in *vecName*.

     **max**\ (*vecName*)
-      Returns the vector's maximum value.
+      Returns *vecName*\ 's maximum value.

     **mean**\ (*vecName*)
-      Returns the mean value of the vector.
+      Returns the mean value of *vecName*.

     **median**\ (*vecName*)
-      Returns the median of the vector.
+      Returns the median of *vecName*.

     **min**\ (*vecName*)
-      Returns the vector's minimum value.
+      Returns *vecName*\ 's minimum value.

     **nonempty**\ (*vecName*)
-      Returns the number of non-empty points in the vector.
+      Returns the number of non-empty points in *vecName*.

     **nonzero**\ (*vecName*)
-      Returns the number of non-zero points in the vector.
+      Returns the number of non-zero points in *vecName*.
 This does not include empty values.

     **q1**\ (*vecName*)
-      Returns the first quartile of the vector.
+      Returns the first quartile of *vecName*.

     **q3**\ (*vecName*)
-      Returns the third quartile of the vector.
+      Returns the third quartile of *vecName*.

     **prod**\ (*vecName*)
       Returns the product of the points.

     **sdev**\ (*vecName*)
-      Returns the standard deviation (defined as the square root of the variance) of the vector.
+      Returns the standard deviation (defined as the square root of the variance) of *vecName*.

     **skew**\ (*vecName*)
-      Returns the skewness (or third moment) of the vector.
+      Returns the skewness (or third moment) of *vecName*.
 This characterizes the degree of asymmetry of the vector about the mean.

     **sum**\ (*vecName*)
       Returns the sum of the points.

     **var**\ (*vecName*)
-      Returns the variance of the vector.
+      Returns the variance of *vecName*.
 The sum of the squared differences between each point and the mean is computed.
-The variance is the sum divided by the length of the vector minus 1.
+The variance is the sum divided by the length of *vecName* minus 1.

   The last set returns a vector of the same length as the argument.

     **norm**\ (*vecName*)
-     Scales the normalized values of the vector (values lie in the range [0.0..1.0]).
+     Scales the normalized values of *vecName* (values lie in the range [0.0..1.0]).

     **sort**\ (*vecName*)
-      Returns the vector points sorted in ascending order.
+      Returns *vecName*\ 's points sorted in ascending order.

 **blt::vector names** ?\ *pattern* ... ?